cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

     cc.assetManager.loadRemote('http://example.com/equipment.txt', (err, textAsset) => console.log(textAsset.text));
     ```

-**Note**:
+> **Notes**:
+>

-1. If you use `cc.loader.downloader.loadSubpackage` in your own code to load a subpackage, please refer to the [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) to upgrade it.
+> 1. If you use `cc.loader.downloader.loadSubpackage` in your own code to load a subpackage, please refer to the [Subpackage Upgrade Guide](./subpackage-upgrade-guide.md) to upgrade it.
+>

-2. To avoid unnecessary errors, `cc.loader.onProgress` has no equivalent implementation in `cc.assetManager`.
+> 2. To avoid unnecessary errors, `cc.loader.onProgress` has no equivalent implementation in `cc.assetManager`.
 You can implement your own global callback mechanism, but it is recommended that you pass callbacks to each load function to avoid interfering with each other during concurrent loading.

 #### The relevant interface replacement about releasing